 - $6,260 for public four-year in-state institutions

 - $32,405 for private nonprofit four-year colleges and universities (national average)

 The price of tuition may vary from school to school, and may be higher in major cities with a higher cost of living.
 However, Florida schools are still affordable compared to those in many other areas of the country.

 Students may also have access to tuition assistance to help with the cost of attending a Florida college or university.
 For example, the Florida Student Assistance Grant Program and the Florida Bright Futures Scholarship Program are awarded to students based on financial need.
-There are also scholarships that students may be eligible for based on their background and the field they plan to study.
+There are also scholarships that are made available based on a student's background, and others based on the field a student plans to study.

-Students may also be eligible to receive federal financial aid.
+Students may also be able to receive federal financial aid.
 The first step toward eligibility is to fill out a Free Application for Federal Student Aid (FAFSA).

 Accreditation of colleges and universities is a form of quality control, which seeks to ensure students are getting the best education Florida institutions have to offer.
 Accrediting organizations hold schools up to high standards, so students can be confident that when they earn their degrees they are prepared to enter the workforce.
 Some schools in the state are accredited by the Southern Association of Colleges and Schools Commission on Colleges.